-There are six possible CBSP dimensions discussed below and illustrated with a simple example from a spread-sheet manipulation application.
+There are six possible CBSP dimensions discussed below and illustrated with a simple example from a spreadsheet manipulation application.
 The six dimensions involve the basic architectural constructs [17] and, at the same time, reflect the simplicity of the CBSP approach.

-- 1. C are artifacts that describe or involve an individual Component in an architecture.
-For example - R: Allow user to directly manipulate spreadsheet data.

-may be refined into CBSP artifacts describing both processing components (C_p) and data components(C_d)
+1. C are artifacts that describe or involve an individual Component in an architecture.
+For example may be refined into CBSP artifacts describing both processing components (C_p) and data components(C_d)